MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/jea/session-configurations.md

 ## Sample session configuration file

 The following example shows how to create and validate a session configuration for JEA.
-The role definitions are created and stored in the `$roles` variable for convenience and readability. it'sn't a requirement to do so.
+The role definitions are created and stored in the `$roles` variable for convenience and readability. it isn't a requirement to do so.

 ```powershell